authgear/authgear-server/docs/specs/user-model.md

 #### Optional Login ID Key during authentication

 The login ID provided by the user is normalized against the configured set of login ID keys.
 If exact one identity is found, the user is identified.
-Otherwise the login ID is ambiguous.
-Under default configuration, Email, Phone and Username login ID are disjoined sets so no ambiguity will occur.
+Otherwise, the login ID is ambiguous.
+Under default configuration, Email, Phone and Username login ID are disjoint sets so no ambiguity will occur.
 (Email must contain `@`; Username does not contain `@` or `+`; Phone must contain `+` and does not contain `@`)

 #### The purpose of unique key

-If the domain part of a Email login ID is internationalized, there is 2 ways to represent the login ID, either in Unicode or punycode-encoded.
+If the domain part of an Email login ID is internationalized, there are 2 ways to represent the login ID, either in Unicode or punycode-encoded.
 To ensure the same logical Email login ID always refer to the same user, unique key is generated.

 ## Authenticator

 Authgear supports various types of authenticator.
 Authenticator can be primary, secondary or both.

-Authenticators has priorities.
+Authenticators have priorities.
 The first authenticator is the default authenticator in the UI.

 ### Primary Authenticator

-Primary authenticator authenticates the identity.
+Primary authenticators authenticate the identity.
 Each identity has specific applicable primary authenticators.
 For example, OAuth Identity does not have any applicable primary authenticators.

 ### Secondary Authenticator